JMJAJ/AdSkipYT/README.md

 # AdSkipYT
-skips ads on yt
+## skips ads on yt

-tampermonkey codege
+## tampermonkey codege
+ - install tampermonkey -> create new script -> copypaste the code